-The project will adopt a transnational peer-learning approach through which university staff involved in recognition processes and decisions receive information, training and support in self-assessing and enhancing their recognition practices’ compliance with the Lisbon Recognition Convention.
+The project adopts a transnational peer-learning approach through which university staff involved in recognition processes and decisions receive information, training and support in self-assessing and enhancing their recognition practices’ compliance with the Lisbon Recognition Convention.

-The following activities will take place in the context of the project:
+The following activities take place in the context of the project:

 These activities will support the establishment of a recognition community-of-practice open to university staff in charge of academic recognition, but also to other professionals involved in this topic.

 The SPOT project is coordinated by EUA, in cooperation with the following consortium partners:

 Nuffic, the Dutch organisation for internationalisation in education, published the outcome report f...Read more

 Nuffic, the Dutch organisation for internationalisation in education, published three final outcomes...Read more

 The UNESCO General Conference has adopted the Global Convention on the Recognition of Higher Educati...Read more

 Nuffic, the Dutch organisation for internationalisation in education, released two new publications ...Read more